-For local women, a pelvic pain specialist who’s also a top gynecologist in Queens, NYC, is an important physician to have in your address book.
-Whether you’re experiencing pelvic cramps, pelvic pain during sex, chronic pubic bone pain or the pain in your lower abdomen that radiates down to your thighs, buttocks and lower back, you need to seek treatment quickly.
+Whether you are experiencing pelvic cramps, pelvic pain during sex, chronic pubic bone pain or the pain in your lower abdomen that radiates down to your thighs, buttocks and lower back, you need to seek treatment quickly.

-Even if your pelvic pain stays contained in your abdominal region, it still can be very uncomfortable and lead to more complications if left untreated.
-Your gynecologist first aims to pinpoint the source of your pain, which usually can be traced to a single source, such as your:
+It’s nearly impossible for a woman to self-diagnose and find the reason for her pelvic pain, because other common symptoms like heavy menstrual bleeding frequently go together with pelvic pain and can lead to more complications if left untreated.
+Your gynecologist’s goal is of course to pinpoint the source of your pain, which usually can be traced to a single source, such as your:

 - Digestive system

 - Musculoskeletal system